acr-lfr/generate-it/README.md

 # OpenAPI Nodegen
-OpenAPI Nodegen is a tool which will you generate an ES6 NodeJS Express Server based on the OpenAPI (YML) file that you provide it.
+OpenAPI Nodegen generates a NodeJS REST API with ExpressJS based on the OpenAPI file that you provide it.
+Please [see the templates](https://github.com/acrontum/openapi-nodegen/tree/master/templates/es6) for the structure it will use.

-In addition to the server, you can also stub the domain layer with auto mock generators to get moving fast, use the `--mocked` option.
+By default the domain layer is generated as stub methods awaiting your input, passing the `--mocked` option will generate `domain/__mocks_/<domain mock>` files and referenced in the domain methods, meaning you are capable of generating a mock server based on your OpenAPI file in seconds and then gradually replace the mocked output with real business logic.

-The server is generated using the [Nunjucks Template](https://www.npmjs.com/package/nunjucks) engine (an engine which is a port of [jinja2](http://jinja.pocoo.org))
+OpenAPI Nodegen uses the [Nunjucks Template](https://www.npmjs.com/package/nunjucks) engine (an engine which is a port of [jinja2](http://jinja.pocoo.org))

-It is heavily advised to use [boats](https://www.npmjs.com/package/boats) to automatically standardise openapi file architecture and operation ids.
+It is heavily advised to use [boats](https://www.npmjs.com/package/boats) to standardise your OpenAPI file architecture and operation ids.
 ___

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->